seacode/gmacs/docs/bbrkc_2017/bbrkc.md

 the fishery and maintaining fishery manageability when the stock abundance is low.
 The Board modified the current harvest strategy by adding a mature harvest rate of 12.5\% when the ESB is between 34.75 and 55.0 million lbs in 2003 and eliminated the minimum GHL threshold in 2012.
-The current harvest strategy is illustrated in Figure \ref{fig:HarvestPolicy}).
+The current harvest strategy is illustrated in Figure 1.

 ![Current harvest rate strategy (line) for the Bristol Bay red king crab fishery and annual prohibited species catch (PSC) limits (numbers of crab) of Bristol Bay red king crab in the groundfish fisheries in zone 1 in the eastern Bering Sea.
 Harvest rates are based on current-year estimates of effective spawning biomass (ESB), whereas PSC limits apply to previous-year ESB. \\labe{fig:HarvestPolicy}](figure/HarvestPolicy.png)